Accessing Health Services

 Immigration Health Surcharge (IHS)

-An immigration health charge for access to NHS treatment was introduced on 6 April 2015 as part of Tier 4/Student and other visa applications, including for student dependants.
+Students on visas may need to pay an immigration health surcharge as part of their visa application.
 The charge must be paid even if you have your own private medical insurance and do not intend to use the NHS.

 Healthcare for EEA and Swiss students